Civil Censorship Detachment: Censorship efforts in post-war Japan

 The U.S-led General Headquarters, Supreme Commander for the Allied Powers(GHQ-SCAP), following Japanese Occupation in 1945, aimed to prevent the revival of imperialism, militarism, and overcome dynamic tensions in Japanese society.

 Through the SCAP, the United States carried out widespread censorship and monitoring of Japan with the creation of special agencies.
 Among these projects, the Civil Intelligence Section(CIS) in the Deputy Chief of Staff for Intelligence (G-2) undertook the main work.
 The CIS was divided into two parts, the Civil Censorship Detachment (CCD), and the Public Security Detachment (PSD).
 The CCD specifically undertook the censorship of public opinion in the press, publication, film, television, and radio, as well as monitoring the postal letters, phone calls, and telegram.
 In this period, more than 200 million letters, 136 million telegrams and 800,000 telephone calls from Japanese citizens were monitored.
 To assess telephone calls, 63 Japanese and 12 foreigners monitored calls throughout Japan by using 70 eavesdropping devices; for postal surveillance, 4,000 Japanese and 60 Americans sampled 2% of domestic correspondence; and finally for telegraphs, 100 Japanese and 12 American workers sampled 15% of total telegrams.

 List of censored topics

-General prohibitions: protecting SCAP’s Rrputation
+General prohibitions: protecting SCAP's reputation

 In September 1945, the Supreme Commander for the Allied Powers (SCAP) released a Press Code illustrating a list of censored topics for the Japanese Press.
-The Code’s requirements included:
+The Code's requirements included: